 The rule of thumb is to use the most effective way to re-encoding the video file and keep the resolution, bitrate, and frame rate to a reasonable range.
 Keep this in mind, and we can start the tutorial on how to make a video into a smaller size with minimal quality loss.

-Method 1.
-Compress Video without Losing Quality with VideoProc
+1. Compress Video Without Losing Quality in VideoProc Converter

 Furthermore, its capabilities have been doubled with its GPU acceleration tech and wide support for video formats and codecs.
 So feel free to compress video files in MP4, MOV, AVI, MKV, and 470+ formats, regardless of your computer configuration.